therook111/lifetime-value/README.md

   pip install -r requirements.txt
   ```

-- In your terminal, run
+- (OPTIONAL) If you do not wish to use the pre-processed data, run the command:
   ```
   !python src/utils/download_data.py
   ```
   This will download the data, and make necessary preparations for the following steps.

 - Follow the steps in our `example_usage.ipynb` Jupyter notebook to train the model.